KevOrr/IEEECS-programming-sessions/README.md

 ### Dailyprogrammer
 Redditors who frequent [r/dailyprogrammer][dailyprogrammer] post daily challenges ranging from easy to hard.
-All languages that [the ideone API][ideone] supports are accepted, and even then, languages that ideone does not yet support are more than welcome.
+All languages that [the ideone API][ideone] supports can be run to verify correctness, and even then, languages that ideone does not yet support are more than welcome.

 ### HackerRank
-Much like codewars, [HackerRank][hackerrank] is a site that provides challenges rangin from "Helloo, World!" to AI and security.
+Much like codewars, [HackerRank][hackerrank] is a site that provides challenges ranging from "Hello, World!" to AI and security.
 My profile is [here][hackerrank profile].